depleted of strength or energy

 pretexts they all moved off, and Alice was soon left alone.

-marked by strict and particular and complete accordance with fact
+marked by strict and complete accordance with fact

 First it marked out a race-course, in a sort of circle ("the

 exact shape doesn't matter," it said), and then all the party were placed along the course, here and there.